a9raag/djangoaddition/README.md

         wsgi.py
         __init__.py
 ```

+* __init__.py − Just to make sure python handles this folder as a package.

+* admin.py − This file helps you make the app modifiable in the admin interface.

+* models.py − This is where all the application models are stored.

+* views.py − This is where your application views are.

 #  Starting a web server
 To start a web server you need to be in the project directory and run the following command
 `anurag@anurag:~/addition$ python manage.py runserver 0.0.0.0:8080`